GurpritK/mental-health-awareness/README.md

 ## Testing
 Important part of your README!!!

+When creating the website, I did not find the colours visually compatabile despite the AI recommendations, and make changes to the colour palette as I worked through it.
+The main colour palette evolved to:

+Website's color palette: (#97C3FA, #B5D8B2, #654321).

 ### Google's Lighthouse Performance
 Screenshots of certain pages and scores (mobile and desktop)
 ### Browser Compatibility